cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 ## Features

 IntelliSense is available for Cypress.
 It offers intelligent code suggestions directly in your IDE while writing tests.
+A typical IntelliSense popup shows command definition, code example and link to the full documentation page.

 ### Autocomplete while typing Cypress commands